Schools detection module algorithms

 n is the number of samples included in the summation.

-i is the number of a sample in the summation (1 to n)
+i is the index of a sample in the summation (1 to n)

-j is the number of a ping in the summation
+j is the index of a ping in the summation

 The following symbols are used: